pablomxnl/vale-cli-plugin/Writerside/topics/starter-topic.md

 ## Configuration

-The plugin has 3 setings
+The plugin has 3 settings
-To setup this up go to
+To set this up go to

 <kbd>Settings</kbd> (or <kbd>Preferences</kbd> if using mac) -> <kbd>Tools</kbd> -> <kbd>Vale CLI</kbd>